Rklearns/clipper-dev/CONTRIBUTING.md

-# 🤝 Contributing to ClipStack
+# 🤝 Contributing to clipper-dev

-Thank you for your interest in contributing to ClipStack!
+Thank you for your interest in contributing to clipper-dev!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start